PHSKC-APDE/HEAL_Parks_Analysis/2024 playground/README.md

 - “Restroom”: indicator of if park has restroom facility (permanent or temporary)
 - “Picnic Area”: indicator of if park has area with tables and benches
-- “Sport Fields”: indicator of if park has area designated for organized team sports (all conditions).
+- “Sports Field”: indicator of if park has area designated for organized team sports (all conditions).
 - “Play Elements”: number of unique opportunities in playground for a type movement/activity.
 Movement/activities include: climbing,